 Spelling Strategies-Part 2

 My Homeschool Backstory-I have eight children.
 Some of those children seem to have come out of the womb spelling correctly, and my other children labored in the subject of spelling well into their high school years.

-However, in the true spirit of a walk-by-faith homeschool journey, God is faithful.
+However, God is faithful in the true spirit of a walk-by-faith homeschool journey.
 Prayer, great mentors, time spent trying to understand my child’s struggle, and the Holy Spirit unlocking educational mysteries for each child all contributed to their success in spelling and reading.

 Importance of Learning to Spell

 As our technology progresses, the debate about learning to spell continues to heat up.
 Each side argues with courtroom fervor.
 They ask and defend their position, “Why take the time to learn how to spell?
 After all, American English did not have standardized spelling until the debut of Noah Webster’s Dictionaries in 1758.
 However, no matter how the circle of arguments spins, there are undeniable benefits to learning how to spell correctly.

 #1 Learning to Spell Helps Reading

 I found the ability to spell helps children read.
 Research supports my findings.
 In just one report, How Spelling Supports Reading, beautifully defines the role of spelling in learning to read.
 “Spelling and reading build and rely on the same mental representation of a word.
 Knowing a word’s spelling makes its representation sturdy and accessible for fluent reading.”
 Especially in children, learning to spell helps your young one to become a better reader.